JacoboAdberstein/AWI/README.md

 Once you have familiarized yourself with the AWI system and how the current iteration operates, feel free to grow it and make it your own!

+---
+## Trouble shooting

+Screen display issues
+1. If the Pi is not showing any ouput to the screen, this could be due the HDMI input plugged into prior to the Pi being turned on.
+Make sure the HDMI input is plugged in first before turning on the Pi.
+2. If the screen is still not turning on, check the backside of the screen board to see if the ON switch is flipped on.

+Power Issues
+1. Make sure that the battery is fully charged before using the AWI.
+2. If the AWI is not turning on through the battery, use a USB-C cable to power it instead.

+Coding Issues
+1. If you code from your personal computer to import new code for the AWI, make sure that you are coding with Python version 3.9.12 to ensure optimal compatibilty.
+2. If PyQt5 is not working, update pip.
+3. If this doesnt work, create a virtual environment and download Python and PyQt5 on there instead.

+Button Issues
+1. Make sure each button wire has one wire connected to the correct GPIO pins (reference a Pi GPIO chart) and one wire connected to a ground pin as well.